Learning Easily Updated General Purpose Text Representations with Adaptable Task-Specific Prefixes: Related Work

 \section{Related Work}

-\myparagraph{General purpose text representations.} Large pre-trained language models are usually used for extracting text representations \cite{Devlin19bert,Liu19roberta}.
+\paragraph{General purpose text representations.} Large pre-trained language models are usually used for extracting text representations \cite{Devlin19bert,Liu19roberta,Lewis20bart}.
 Several approaches consider self-supervised learning to improve the quality of representations \cite{Yan20consert,Liu21mirrorbert,Gao21simcse,Chuang22diffcse}.
-To improve the generalization for unseen tasks, some works consider additional source tasks to learn the representations \cite{Cer18use,Reimers19sentencebert,Huang21parabart}.
-Recently, frozen text representations catches attention for amortizing the computational cost in real-world applications \cite{Peters19fix2,Du20fix}.
+To improve the generalization for unseen tasks, some works consider additional source tasks to learn the representations, such as natural language inference corpus \cite{Conneau17sentx,Cer18use,Reimers19sentencebert} and paraphrase pairs \cite{Huang21parabart}.
+Recently, frozen text representations have caught attention for amortizing the computational cost in real-world applications \cite{Peters19fix2,Du20fix}.

-\myparagraph{Prefix tuning and prompt tuning.} Recently, prefix tuning and prompt tuning become popular ways to learn parameter-efficient models.
+\paragraph{Prefix tuning and prompt tuning.} Recently, prefix tuning and prompt tuning become popular ways to learn parameter-efficient models.
 Early works usually consider discrete prompts, where the prompts consist of real words \cite{ShinRLWS20discrete4,Schick21discrete1,Schick21discrete2,Scao21discrete3}.
 Later works study soft prompts, where the prompt words are learnable \cite{Li20prefixtuning,Liu21soft1,Lester21soft2,Qin21soft3,Liu22ptuningv2}.
+Several studies have shown that prefixes and prompts can effectively capture the key information about the tasks \cite{Liu22dynamic,Hsu23ampere,Wan23pip,Cao23prefixa}.
 Our work is motivated by the fact that those learnable parameters can be viewed as embeddings for transferring knowledge or representing tasks \cite{VuL22spot,Asai22attempt,Zhou22task}.